How to Prepare for The Bankruptcy Meeting of Creditors

 If there are any questions that you are uncertain about, be sure to discuss them with your bankruptcy lawyer.

 Provide updated documents to your attorney.
-Ensure that you have provided updated documents to your attorney in time to provide them to the trustee before the hearing.
+Ensure you have provided updated documents to your attorney in time to provide them to the trustee before the hearing.
 At least fourteen days before the creditors' meeting, you should supply your bankruptcy attorney with copies of all of the following documents that you have received since you last provided documents to your attorney:

 • Pay stubs or other proof of income;